mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/On Disk Representation.md

 - A space ` `
 - The index value
 - A new line `\n`
-- A decimal number representing the numerical index of the instance on the page.
-These indexes start with `0`, where `0` is the first instance that starts on that page.
-- An `@`
-- The file name of the page in the primary direct index.
+- The identifier of the object as stored in the primary index.

 ## Operations